-2026 kicking off with two absolute highlights: Belgrade and Funchal to host Men's and Women's European water polo elite
+2026 kicking off with two absolute highlights: Right after the Men's tournament in Belgrade, Funchal will now continue with the Water Polo Women's European Championships

-- European Aquatics celebrate 100 years of water polo - Excitement guaranteed right from the start - 32 teams for the second time
+- Serbia earned the European crown in Belgrade ahead of Hungary and Greece - Excitement guaranteed right from the start - 32 teams for the second time

-Belgrade / Funchal (European Aquatics) - Water polo excitement is guaranteed right from the beginning of the new year as 2026 kicks off with the European Water Polo Championships on January 10 in Belgrade, while one day after the men's final on January 25, Funchal will take over with the women's Europeans.
+Belgrade / Funchal (European Aquatics) - Water polo excitement right from the beginning of the new year.
+2026 kicked off with the European Water Polo Championships on January 10 in Belgrade.